opportus/object-mapper/README.md

 A *source point* can be either:

--   A statically/dynamically defined property
+-   A property
--   A statically/dynamically defined method
+-   A method
--   Any extended type of static/dynamic source point
+-   Any extended type of *source point*

 A *target point* can be either:

--   A statically/dynamically defined property
+-   A property
--   A statically/dynamically defined method parameter
+-   A method parameter
--   Any extended type of static/dynamic target point
+-   Any extended type of *target point*

 A *check point* can be any implementation of [`CheckPointInterface`](https://github.com/opportus/object-mapper/blob/master/src/Point/CheckPointInterface.php).